etiennedevaux/warksar/README.md

 # Website Title: Warwickshire Search and Rescue

 ## Version Details
-HTML Version: 0418;
+HTML Version: 0420;
-CSS Version: 0748;
+CSS Version: 0750;
-JavaScript Version: 0039;
+JavaScript Version: 0042;

 ## 1  The Warwickshire Search and Rescue User Experience

-**NB The video recordings may not reflect the exact screens as text, images and configuration may have had minor changes in response to user feedback.
-No changes have been made that alter the four key user journeys.**
+*NB The video recordings may not reflect the exact screens as text, images and configuration may have had minor changes in response to user feedback.
+No changes have been made that alter the four key user journeys.*

 The key purpose of the Warwickshire Search and Rescue (Warksar) site it to reach out to the public in general.
 The team members will mainly communicate and interact with each other via internal online services.

 The agreed strategic goals for the site are to Inform, Communicate and Engage.
 Engagement will include support, participation and donations.

-The user journey is based on four personae, people coming to the site, who simply, at this stage want to find out more information, but need to nurtured as potential future contributors, members, donors or maybe all three.
+The user journey is based on four personae:

+1. People coming to the site, who simply, at this stage want to find out more information, but need to nurtured as potential future contributors, members, donors or maybe all three.

+2. People coming to the site looking for answers to specific queries, that may not be answerable from the site alone.

+3. People coming to the site who wish to become involved as operational members.

+4. People coming to the site who wish to donate.

 This leads us to 4 critical user journeys, all of which start from the Home Page *NB:  Minor changes to the interface have continued and may not all be reflected in the recordings.
 Where significant changes are made the recordings will be updated.